How Mental Health Tools Can Transform Research Skills

 Sometimes, students get stuck in negative thinking.
 They may feel like they are not good enough or that their research will never be perfect.
 These kinds of thoughts make research harder to enjoy.

-Cognitive behavioral strategies can help.
+Cognitive behavioural strategies can help.
 These are ways to change unhelpful thoughts into more positive ones.

 One helpful method is journaling, where people write down their thoughts and feelings.
-This can clear the mind and help organize ideas for a research project.
-By changing how they think, students and researchers become more confident and better prepared.
+This can clear the mind and help organise ideas for a research project.
+By changing their perspective, students and researchers become more confident and better prepared.

 The Role of Technology in Mental Wellness